 Zombiefy Other Creatures

 Zombies don’t just have to be human.
-Throw some fun into the mix by having zombie elves, dwarfs, halflings and other races.
+Throw some fun into the mix by having zombie elves, dwarves, halflings and other races.
 They can be statistically the same as the normal human zombies, but a little cosmetic change is always cool.
 Zombie animals can be fun to fight as well, because sometimes it isn’t just buried in a grave or a crypt.

 You can also have zombie monsters, such as minotaurs and bugbears, or even a zombie dragon.
 These creatures would be the same statistically as their living counterparts, but the zombie’s low intelligence, wisdom, and would be immune to poison would be.